lrmcfarland/CartesianSpace/python/Swig/README.md

-# Swig python wrappers
+# Swig Python wrappers

-This directory contains the [swig](http://swig.org) python wrappers for the Cartesian space objects.
+This directory contains the [swig](http://swig.org) Python wrappers for the Cartesian space objects.
 Swig builds the wrappers from the [space.i](space.i) interface definition.